733786/Supreme-Tester-Libft/README.md

 # Supreme-Tester-Libft

 # `WARNING`
-This script use some tester made by students of the 42 network, Be aware and teste by you're own, we never know if the moulinette as been updated.
-See if and where it fails, understand what the testers tell's you.
+This script uses some testers made by students from the 42 network.
+Be aware and test on your own, we never know when moulinette is updated and the tests changed.
+See if and where it fails, understand what the testers tell you.

 ## Installation